patchamama/The-last-book-page/README.md

 ### Book

 The Book model contains the entire record with the fields relating to a book (title, author, date of publication, publisher, number of pages, isbn, original language of publication and current language of the book in the record, genre, synopsis and book cover).
-This model has some autonomy but the User who creates and updates it is registered (to protect that only he/she can delete it: `created_by` and `updated_by`).
+This model has some autonomy but the User who creates and updates it is registered (to protect that only it can delete it: `created_by` and `updated_by`).
 Other models such as Comment and Bookmarks reference this model for their purposes.
 The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time the sticker was created and last modified, respectively.

 | **Field name** | **Field Type** | **Field Argument**                                                                      |
 | -------------- | -------------- | --------------------------------------------------------------------------------------- |